jnozzi/cocoadev.com/markdown/OverridingLimitsOnWindowSizes.md

 ----

 Linking to resources in the private frameworks of the system (which is basically all graphical resources) isn't a good idea either, as they might also change in an update.
 There is no guarantee they will be there in 10.5.3, let alone a more important update.
-I think General/AppKit imposes a minimum width on standard frame windows so that the window controls (close, minimize, zoom) have space to exist.
-Removing some of these from the frame (not just disabling them) may help to allow your frame to shrink further. --General/LoganCollins
+I think AppKit imposes a minimum width on standard frame windows so that the window controls (close, minimize, zoom) have space to exist.
+Removing some of these from the frame (not just disabling them) may help to allow your frame to shrink further. --LoganCollins

 ----

 Hmm.
 I didn't consider that the path to the resources could change.
 But aren't there at least some symbolic links to the resources that I can use?
 If programs from earlier versions of OS X can still run on the latest version using GUI elements from the new version of OS X, I think there must be some symbolic links.
 Can anyone tell me how to use these?

 Next, about removing buttons in the toolbar.
-I tried replacing these lines in General/MyController.m:
+I tried replacing these lines in MyController.m:

 ...
-General/myPanel standardWindowButton:[[NSWindowZoomButton] setHidden:YES];
+myPanel standardWindowButton:[[NSWindowZoomButton] setHidden:YES];
-General/myPanel standardWindowButton:[[NSWindowCloseButton] setHidden:YES];
+myPanel standardWindowButton:[[NSWindowCloseButton] setHidden:YES];
-General/myPanel standardWindowButton:[[NSWindowMiniaturizeButton] setHidden:YES];
+myPanel standardWindowButton:[[NSWindowMiniaturizeButton] setHidden:YES];
 ...

 with these:

 ...
-General/myPanel standardWindowButton:[[NSWindowZoomButton] removeFromSuperview];
+myPanel standardWindowButton:[[NSWindowZoomButton] removeFromSuperview];
-General/myPanel standardWindowButton:[[NSWindowCloseButton] removeFromSuperview];
+myPanel standardWindowButton:[[NSWindowCloseButton] removeFromSuperview];
-General/myPanel standardWindowButton:[[NSWindowMiniaturizeButton] removeFromSuperview];
+myPanel standardWindowButton:[[NSWindowMiniaturizeButton] removeFromSuperview];
 ...